Walodja1987/xns/README.md

     }

     /// @notice Optional: Accept ETH refunds from XNS if excess payment is sent.
-    /// Not needed if correct prices is sent, without any excess. receive() external payable {}
+    /// Not needed if the correct price is sent, without any excess. receive() external payable {}
 }
 ```